The mind-blowing temples of Angkor – in north-western Cambodia – are deservedly admired by all, yet not far away is another amazing temple site.

-Jayavarman IV was the city’s most ambitious ruler, constructing an enormous water-tank and about 40 temples.
-City inscriptions state that at least 10,000 inhabitants lived in the capital during his reign.
+You see, Koh Ker’s history says Jayavarman IV was the city’s most ambitious ruler.
+That he constructed an enormous water-tank and about 40 temples.
+And during his reign, at least 10,000 inhabitants lived in the capital.

-At this stage in history, the state religion of the Khmer Empire was Hinduism, not Buddhism.
-Originally Koh Ker was called Lingapura.
-And today it’s still noted for temples that house large stone lingas (phallic symbols associated with Hindu Gods like Shiva).
+At this stage in Khmer history, the state religion was Hinduism (not Buddhism).
+And back then Koh Ker was called Lingapura, for temples housed large stone lingas (= phallic symbols associated with the Hindu God: Shiva).

-Koh Ker was the capital of the Khmer empire very briefly, between 928–944 AD.
-Before being superseded by the city of Angkor (130 km south-west).
+However, Koh Ker was only the capital of the Khmer empire briefly, between 928–944 AD.
+It was then superseded by the city of Angkor (130 km south-west).

 TIPS: There are few tourists here yet – cool; take your time and explore.
 Go in the early morning to avoid the heat.
 Take water, sunscreen, etc. There’s very little infrastructure.
 But you can stay in a local house nearby.
-Drinks and simple meals – noodles + rice with meat + vege – are available at the Prasat Thom entrance only.
+Drinks and simple meals – noodles + rice with meat + veg – are available at the “Temple Pyramid” entrance, only.

-DANGER: Stay on established tracks as mines are still an issue in the area.
+DANGER: Stay on established tracks as mines are still an issue at Koh Ker.